 You also won’t find editing features in the program, other than a basic spelling check, simple formatting and the ability to add tables and graphics.
 It’s all a bit less than what you can do in Word.
 Not too bad of a trade-off considering the organizing tools it offers.

-Microsoft Word is the software of choice for many writers.
+Microsoft Word is the word processing software of choice for many writers.

 With Word, you can quickly and easily catch most spelling and grammar mistakes, format text, set up tables and lists, change margins, add graphics and blank pages, track changes made by editors, create and print mailing labels, and even translate individual words or whole documents into other languages.